 Children cannot defer their growing up until there are strong institutions and all the right policies are in place.
 We owe them, and ourselves, better than that.

-MD, DrPH is senior adviser to the Harvard University Center on the Developing Child; co-leader of the Early Childhood Initiative of the Human Capital and Economic Opportunity Global Working Group, Institute for New Economic Thinking, University of Chicago; Senior Fellow of the China Development Research Foundation; and Adjunct Professor of Pediatrics, University of Hawaii Medical Center.
+Dr. Mary Eming Young, MD, DrPH is senior adviser to the Harvard University Center on the Developing Child; co-leader of the Early Childhood Initiative of the Human Capital and Economic Opportunity Global Working Group, Institute for New Economic Thinking, University of Chicago; Senior Fellow of the China Development Research Foundation; and Adjunct Professor of Pediatrics, University of Hawaii Medical Center.

 This blog post was drawn from the Human Development Report Office 2014 Occasional Paper entitled: Addressing and Mitigating Vulnerability Across the Life Cyle